cuvva/apis/apis/vehicle.md

 For non-internal requests, `user_id` must match the access token JWT subject.

+Request body must not be provided.
+In the future, a body may be allowed without notice.

+Response will be a 204 (indicating no content).
+In the future, this may change to a 200 with a JSON body without notice.

 ### `DELETE /1/users/:user_id/vehicles/:vehicle_id`

 Removes the vehicle from the user's garage.

 For non-internal requests, `user_id` must match the access token JWT subject.

+Request body must not be provided.
+In the future, a body may be allowed without notice.

+Response will be a 204 (indicating no content).
+In the future, this may change to a 200 with a JSON body without notice.

 [1]: https://github.com/cuvva/standards/blob/master/services.md